cloudera/impyla/README.md

 to set the port to the HiveServer2 port (defaults to 21050 in CM), not Beeswax (defaults to 21000) which is what the Impala shell uses.

-The `Cursor` object also supports the iterator interface, which is buffered (controlled by `cursor.arraysize`):
+The `Cursor` object also exposes the iterator interface, which is buffered (controlled by `cursor.arraysize`):

 ```python